Dreadrith/BlendTreeBuilder/README.md

 ![optimize window](https://github.com/Dreadrith/BlendTreeBuilder/raw/main/media~/wind2.png)

+### Notes
+You should almost always make backups in case something doesn't work right.
+After running the the tool, you should test whether they work with [this emulator](https://github.com/jellejurre/Av3Emulator/tree/add-parameter-mismatch).
+It's important to use the fork!
+The original does not support parameter mismatching yet.
+If something doesn't work, you can go back to optimize the original again and disable 'Active' for the toggles that didn't work.

 ### Warning
 The optimizer does not take into account layer priority.
 If an optimized toggle has overlapping clips with another clip, there may be change in behaviour where properties get overwritten.